Executive Board

 Washington State Student Achievement Council

-Danica Mitchell is a data analyst for the WA529 College Savings Plans, administered by the Washington Student Achievement Council.
-She has a master's degree in business administration from Western Governor’s University and is currently engaged in furthering her data analyst skills through various learning opportunities, including certificate programs.
+Danica Mitchell is a data analyst for the WA529 Education Savings Plans, administered by the Washington Student Achievement Council.
+She has a master's degree in business administration from Western Governor’s University and a certificate in Foundations for Data and Analytics through UW Tacoma Milgard School for Business.

-Mitchell joined ICSEW in 2018 for professional development and networking opportunities.
+Danica joined ICSEW in 2018 for professional development and networking opportunities.
 Through ICSEW, she discovered she enjoys collaborating with others and quickly joined the membership subcommittee.
-She is pleased to serve as treasurer and looks forward to continued collaboration with ICSEW.
+She is pleased to serve as co-treasurer and looks forward to continued collaboration with ICSEW.

 Department of Health